 On a quarterly basis, OSP’s Senior Financial Analyst performs desk reviews of randomly selected subawards.
 The selection is comprised of foreign and domestic subawards chosen from subrecipient invoices paid during the preceding quarter.
 The desk review consists of the completion of a questionnaire initiated by the Senior Financial Analyst.
 The PI and DBO each respond to their respective portions of the questionnaire.
 The questionnaire covers financial aspects of the subaward, such as the review and approval of invoices and invoice/budgetary compliance.
 The PI responds to questions relating to the ongoing progress of the SOW, provides his/her opinion of the progress, addresses any problems relating to the science, and responds to questions regarding method and frequency of communication with the subrecipient.
 The Senior Financial Analyst reviews the invoices processed in the fiscal quarter for budgetary compliance and compliance with regard to proper invoice authorization and documents all findings in the SQ.
 Results of quarterly desk audits, regardless of the outcome, are distributed to the appropriate stakeholders (e.g., BOLT, FRMS).

-At least annually, as part of the risk assessment, OSP monitors a subrecipient’s compliance with the terms and conditions of the subaward.
-Activities include but are not limited to:
+On an ongoing basis, OSP monitors a subrecipient’s compliance with the terms and conditions of the subaward.
+OSP risk assessment activities include but are not limited to:

 - Ensuring the timely submissions of performance reports and invoices;